 Keep young plants well-weeded.
 Then, mulch around the plants to keep weeds down and help retain soil moisture.

 Once your plants are established, they will produce a burst of flowers, then slow down their production.
-Flowers will continue at a slow, regular pace even after a light frost.
+Flowers will continue to bloom over several weeks.
+The flowers will continue at a slow, regular pace even after a light frost.

 While they are annuals, the plants are somewhat hardy.
+They survive light frosts and freezes.
 Growth may slow as the weather gets colder.
 But they often survive a light fall freeze.

 Garden tip: Deadhead spent blooms to prolong the blooming period.